 Miscellaneous Health Consequences of Air Pollution

-* Immune suppression, inflammatory bowel disease, bacterial and viral infections, lupus, juvenile arthritis, infant mortality, sleep apnea, obesity are elevated in populations exposed to more air pollution.
+- Immune suppression, inflammatory bowel disease, bacterial and viral infections, lupus, juvenile arthritis, sleep apnea, obesity and suicide are elevated in populations exposed to more air pollution.